aravindhbalaji04/f1_sim/README.md

   comparison against the optimizer's result.
 - Combine with `--degradation-model ml` to evaluate strategies using the trained model instead of the analytical curve.
+- Combine with the uncertainty flags to search for strategies that remain strong under parameter variation.

 The script runs 5,000 simulations for each preset strategy and prints a summary similar to: